Benign Prostatic Hyperplasia (BPH)

 What is BPH?

-Benign prostatic hyperplasia (BPH) comes as a result of excess tissue growth in part of the prostate called the transitional zone.
-This area of the prostate surrounds the urethra.
-While the urethra is normally closed (so we do not leak), when we urinate, the urethra needs to open.
-The excess tissue makes it difficult for the urethra to open, resulting in straining.
+The urethra is normally closed so we don’t leak, but when we urinate, the urethra needs to open.
+The excess tissue caused by BPH makes it difficult for the urethra to open, resulting in straining or other discomfort.

-The worse the BPH, the more residual urine in the bladder after urinating.
+The worse the BPH, the more residual urine remains in the bladder after urinating.

 Treatment may partially reverse bladder damage, but more importantly, it will usually prevent further bladder damage.